-As of December 31, 2021, our patent estate is comprised of 15 families of patents.
-Of these families, nine are solely owned by Humacyte, one is jointly owned by Humacyte and Global Life Sciences Solutions USA LLC, one is jointly owned by Humacyte and Yale University, two are exclusively licensed to Humacyte from Duke University and two are exclusively licensed to Humacyte from Yale University.
+As of December 31, 2022, our patent estate is comprised of 18 families of patents.
+Of these families, 14 are solely owned by Humacyte, one is jointly owned by Humacyte and Global Life Sciences Solutions USA LLC, one is jointly owned by Humacyte and Yale University, one is exclusively licensed to Humacyte from Duke University and one is exclusively licensed to Humacyte from Yale University.
 For more information regarding these license agreements, see "- License Agreement with Duke University" and "- License Agreements with Yale University."

-Our 15 families of patents are comprised of:
+Our 18 families of patents are comprised of:

-- (i) eight issued U.S. patents, 64 foreign patents in Austria, Belgium, Canada, China, Cyprus, Denmark, France, Germany, Hong Kong, Hungary, Ireland, Italy, Japan, Liechtenstein, Netherlands, Spain, Sweden, Switzerland, Turkey, and the UK, five pending U.S. non-provisional patent applications, one pending PCT patent application and two pending foreign applications in Europe and Hong Kong, which are solely owned by us, - (ii) three issued U.S. patents, 18 issued foreign patents in Australia, Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, Japan, Liechtenstein, Netherlands, Spain, Sweden, Switzerland, Turkey, and the UK, one pending U.S. non-provisional patent application, and three pending foreign patent applications in Europe and Canada, which we co-own, and - (iii) two issued U.S. patents, 23 issued foreign patents in Australia, Australia, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, Liechtenstein, Netherlands, Spain, Sweden, Switzerland, Turkey, and the UK, one pending U.S. non-provisional patent application, and seven pending foreign patent applications in Australia, Canada, Europe, Japan, China, and Hong Kong, which we exclusively license.
+- (i) eight issued U.S. patents, 74 foreign patents in Austria, Australia, Belgium, Canada, China, Cyprus, Denmark, France, Germany, Greece, Hong Kong, Hungary, Ireland, Italy, Japan, Netherlands, Portugal, Spain, Sweden, Switzerland, Turkey, and the UK, nine pending U.S. non-provisional patent applications, one pending PCT patent application and seven pending foreign applications in Australia, Canada, China, Europe and Japan, which are solely owned by us. - (ii) three issued U.S. patents, 19 issued foreign patents in Australia, Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, Japan, Netherlands, Spain, Sweden, Switzerland, Turkey, and the UK, one pending U.S. non-provisional patent application, and two pending foreign patent applications in Europe and Canada, which we co-own, and - (iii) one issued U.S. patents, seven issued foreign patents in Canada, France, Germany, Italy, Spain, Sweden, and the UK, one pending U.S. non-provisional patent application, and six pending foreign patent applications in Australia, Canada, Europe, Japan, China, and Hong Kong, which we exclusively license.

 Many of these patents and patent applications generally relate to the scaffolds used to make our vessels, the composition of our vessels, and systems and methods of manufacturing our vessels.
 Excluding any patent term adjustment or patent term extension, the U.S. patent relating to the scaffold used to make our vessels expires in 2032, the U.S. patents relating to the composition of our vessels expire in 2032 and the U.S. patents relating to the systems and methods of manufacturing our vessels expires in 2032.
 The U.S. patent relating to the entangler machinery used to make tubular scaffolds expires in 2035.
-Included in our patent portfolio are three pending, Humacyte-owned non-provisional applications relating to the manufacturing of engineered tissues at commercial scale.
-If these three non-provisional applications are allowed, such additional patents issuing therefrom would be expected to expire around 2040.
+Included in our patent portfolio are nine pending, Humacyte-owned non-provisional applications relating to the manufacturing of engineered tissues at commercial scale, as well as other technologies and product candidates.
+If these non-provisional applications are allowed, such additional patents issuing therefrom would be expected to expire around 2043.